 Egg noodles are the traditional way beef stroganoff is typically served but any noodle of choice or cooked rice is equally appropriate.
 I used a gluten-free rotini this time around.

 WHAT IS A GOOD CUT OF MEAT FOR STROGANOFF?

 Stroganoff, which is a Russian dish (although created by French chefs), is traditionally prepared with cubed beef.
 It’s not very specific to a particular cut but oftentimes recipes use sirloin or another similar steak that’s been cut into cubes.

 With the “Americanization” of this dish in the United States, however, using ground meat has become a popular option, mostly for its convenience.

 I enjoy stroganoff both ways but when making venison stroganoff in particular, I find it easier to use ground venison rather than cubed venison steak simply for its accessibility.

-Most of us don’t hunt our own food (granted, we should!) and unfortunately, finding venison steak in the grocery store just isn’t commonplace.
+Most of us don’t hunt our own food (unless you have a brother like mine who sends you home with vacuum sealed bags of woodcock on holidays) and unfortunately, finding venison steak in the grocery store just isn’t commonplace.

 This is why using ground venison meat for this recipe just seems to make sense.